Nick-Eagles/customer_orders_ELT/README.md

 ## Software Set-up

-Much of this project uses Postgres SQL code executed using `dbt` installed through `uv`.
+Much of this project uses Postgres SQL code executed using `Airflow` and `dbt`, both of which were installed in a virtual environment with `uv`.
 During development, I often used `DBeaver` to interact with my local Postgres database.

 ```